 The West Credit River subwatershed supports headwater tributaries of the Credit River and is considered the crown jewel of coldwater Brook Trout fisheries in southern Ontario.
 The entire footprint of the Project, including the network of underground sewers, will result in numerous crossings of first, second and third order streams.
 Additionally, the West Credit River feeds into the main Credit River at the Forks of the Credit Provincial Park.
 This area is part of the UNESCO Niagara Escarpment World Biosphere Reserve (Reserve), home to several sensitive fish species, including the endangered Redside Dace and Atlantic Salmon.
 Atlantic Salmon, historically extirpated, are being reintroduced as part of the broader Lake Ontario Atlantic Salmon Recovery Program.
-This Reserve is within 1 km downstream of the Project's effluent discharge, and Redside Dace (Schedule 1, Species at Risk Act, 2002), are known to occupy the West Credit River within 4 km downstream of the effluent diffuser.
+This Reserve begins within 1 km downstream of the Project's effluent discharge, and Redside Dace (Schedule 1, Species at Risk Act, 2002) are known to occupy the West Credit River within 4 km downstream of the effluent diffuser.

+Brook trout are a sentinel species that signal cool, pristine waters and wild and healthy natural spaces.
 This fishery significantly adds to the economic and social fabric of the province, with Ontario fisheries contributing a total of approximately \$2.5 billion annually to the provincial economy.1 MNRF's own documents predict that climate change will reduce the number of watersheds in Ontario with Brook Trout by 50% by 2050.2 Trout streams draw anglers, which means economic activity that provides benefits locally, regionally, and nationally.
 Losing what is considered the crown jewel of Brook Trout fisheries in southern Ontario would be a huge loss to the social, recreational and economic fabric of the community.